tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

   * Incompatible integer to pointer conversion
   * The return statement ends the method
   * Unmatched curly braces `{` `}`
-  * Variables and method calls written outside of a method body
+  * Local variables and method calls written outside of a method body

 ## Introduction